Records Schedule Review Process

 Most often, revisions to schedules that stem from the Review and Federal Register steps outlined above involve changes in the ultimate disposition of a series (from temporary to permanent or vice-versa) or modifications in the retention period for a temporary series (either a reduction or an increase).
 Adding schedule items for additional records discovered during visits to the agency or modifying series descriptions to reflect the actual content of the file or system are other changes that may be needed.
 All modifications to the schedule are implemented by working cooperatively with the agency and obtaining its concurrence.

 After NARA and the agency resolve any issues arising from NARA review and Federal Register publication, the schedule is ready for approval.
-NARA's Director of Modern Records Programs approves schedules proposing changes to retention periods of records previously approved for disposal.
+NARA's Chief Records Officer for the U.S. Government approves schedules proposing changes to retention periods of records previously approved for disposal.
 The Archivist of the United States approves all other schedules.
-After the schedule is signed, NARA maintains the original and sends a copy to the agency for implementation.
+After the schedule is approved, NARA maintains the original and posts a copy to the web.